xizon/Uix-Shortcodes/README.md

 The content elements are the heart of any page builder.
 These are the elements shortcodes that come with theme.
 You may customize the shortcode by changing/adding the parameters. **"Content Shortcode"**, **"Column Shortcode"**, **"Web Elements Shortcode"**, **"Container Shortcode"**, and so on.
 They could be used together.

+A variety of optional styles are available for Uix ShortCodes.
+Go to **"Uix ShortCodes -> Settings -> General Settings"**, you can choose the shortcodes style you want.

 #####Very easy to use :)

 ### Updates

+##### Version 1.0.5

+Multi-style support.
+Go to "Uix ShortCodes -> Settings -> General Settings", you can choose the shortcodes style you want.

+Core CSS optimization.

+Optimized shortcodes script.

 ##### Version 1.0.4